Ramesh Bijlani

 Ramesh Lal Bijlani, also known as R.L.
 Bijlani, (born 1947) is an Indian writer, inspirational speaker, medical scientist and retired Professor of Physiology who has specialized in physiology, nutrition, lifestyle medicine and yoga.
 He was educated at the All India Institute of Medical Sciences, New Delhi (MBBS, 1969; MD in Physiology, 1973) and the Massachusetts Institute of Technology, Cambridge, MA, USA (SM in Nutritional Biochemistry and Metabolism, 1979).

-He is the author of more than 200 scientific papers (57 listed on PubMed), more than 50 popular articles, more than 250 blogs on Speaking Tree, and more than 25 books for experts and the general public, for adults and children, on a wide variety of subjects, such as physiology, nutrition, research methodology, education, lifestyle diseases, yoga and spirituality.
+He is the author of more than 200 scientific papers (57 listed on PubMed), more than 100 popular articles, and more than 30 books for experts and the general public, for adults and children, on a wide variety of subjects, such as physiology, nutrition, research methodology, education, lifestyle diseases, yoga and spirituality.

 His writings on yoga and spirituality are based on the integral yoga of Sri Aurobindo and the Mother.
 His books include a 1000-page textbook for medical students and teachers, Understanding Medical Physiology (2004), and a 32-page picture book for 5- to 8-year-olds, Our Body: A Wonderful Machine (1986), which was the best selling title published by the National Book Trust for the decade 1995–2005.

 Career

 He was on the faculty of the All India Institute of Medical Sciences, New Delhi (AIIMS) from 1977-2005.

 During this period, he went on leave for one year (1978-79) for studying at the Massachusetts Institute of Technology (MIT) on a United Nations University Fellowship, and was on deputation to the B.P.
 Koirala Institute of Health Sciences, Dharan, Nepal (BPKIHS), for two years (1994-1996) where he was Professor & Head of the Department of Physiology and Teaching Program Coordinator.

 At AIIMS, he was Professor & Head of the Department of Physiology from 1996-2005.
+In the year 2000, he established at AIIMS a facility named ‘Integral Health Clinic’ for providing lifestyle modification courses based on yoga in tune with advances in mind-body medicine for prevention and management of chronic disease.
 He took voluntary retirement from AIIMS in 2005.

-He has been staying and working at Sri Aurobindo Ashram – Delhi Branch since 2006.
-In 2022, he initiated the online learning platform, YESpirituality, with a dedicated website and YouTube channel.
+He has been staying and working at Sri Aurobindo Ashram (Delhi Branch) since 2006.
+In 2022, he initiated the online learning platform, YESpirituality, which stands for Yoga, Education & Spirituality, with a dedicated website and YouTube channel.